 The Governors are grateful for the ongoing support from the Charity's bankers and other advisers, as well as advice from the many advisory bodies who support the Independent Education sector.
-Communication with these parties has been both important and hugely beneficial during the last few years during the pandemic.
+Communication with these parties is both important and hugely beneficial given the challenges facing the sector.
 Governors and senior management within the Charity regularly attend sessions provided by ISBA, AGBIS, ISC, HMC and IAPS which help to inform decision making and support the Charity in remaining compliant with new and forthcoming legislation, regulation and guidance.